cognitae-ai/Cognitae/Cognitae_Phronesis/Noema_Philosophical/README.md

 ## 2. Architecture: The 13-Module Framework

 Noema's purpose as a philosophical guide is enabled by its fully transparent architecture.
-Its methods of inquiry, its knowledge of the Sanctum Method's meta-philosophy, and its safety protocols are all explicitly defined in 13 readable files.
+Its methods of inquiry, its knowledge of the **Cognitae Framework's** meta-philosophy, and its safety protocols are all explicitly defined in 13 readable files.
 This allows a user to trust the process of inquiry, knowing it is grounded in clear, auditable principles rather than opaque reasoning.

 The 13 modules for Noema are organized as follows: